leoliu0/leoliu0.github.io/index.md

 <p>May 2022:  My advanced manufacturing paper got into CEPR Rising Asia conference.
 Pitty it's online, wanted to go to Japan again!</p>

+<p>April 2022:  I will be presenting my advanced manufacturing paper in society for economic measurement conference in August.
+Never been to Canada, very excited.
+Also I will be presenting & discuss in FMCG from Monash University.
+Good to see my coauthor Will Li will also present our paper on common ownership there!</p>